AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

 1. **Test your patch** using the [validation script](testing-patches), before you submit it.
 (If you have write permission to the repository, then you **must** validate before pushing the patch.)
 1. **Submit your patch**.
 If you don't have commit permission for the repository,

-  - Use 'darcs send' to create a patch bundle
+  - Use 'darcs send -o filename' to create a patch bundle
   - Attach the patch bundle to the Trac bug report
   - Add a comment to the Trac bug report to say what you've done
   - Change the owner of the bug to the GHC support engineer (currently 'igloo')